The most common HIPAA violations and how technology can overcome these

 Healthcare organizations are typically busy places where devices can be misplaced or lost in the daily handling of patient care.
 Management should put policies in place to ensure that organizational devices are returned at the end of each shift or are audited for home use.
 Strong bring-your-own-device policies should be in place to limit employees bringing their phones to their workstations.
 Device location services can be used to find lost mobile devices, and remote data wiping should be used immediately on any device that cannot be found within a specified time.

 While healthcare information is increasingly in jeopardy these days from a host of unlikely digital sources, proper security compliance within healthcare organizations and plenty of safeguards can protect against intentional and unintentional employee sharing of protected data.
 It can also eliminate or at least reduce threats from hackers and those who use phishing schemes and ransomware to attack unsuspecting companies.
-With new rules, plenty of audits and encrypted data, you and your patients can feel safe entrusting information to health care workers.
+With new rules, plenty of audits and your patients can feel safe entrusting information to health care workers.